DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - this requires a high degree of 🧠automation, including integrating code repositories, the software configuration management process, and the movement of code between development, testing and production environments
         - the tight integration of development and operations also calls for the simultaneous integration of security controls
         - The DevOps model is closely aligned with the Agile development approach and aims to dramatically decrease the time required to develop, test, and deploy software changes.
-        - security must be tightly integrated and move with the same agility
+        - security is not tightly integrated and move with the same agility
+        - DevOps describes a software development approach that utilizes a CI/CD pipeline for automation without having automated cybersecurity checks incorporated into that pipeline.
+DevOps is a portmanteau of Development (Dev) and Operations (Ops).
         - The DevOps approach to technology management seeks to integrate software development, operations, and quality assurance in a seamless approach that builds collaboration between the three disciplines.
         - The three elements of the DevOps model are
             - 🔥software development